RReiso/tinyapp/README.md

 </p>

 ## Description
-This is a URL shortening app that was built as a week 3 project for the Lighthouse Labs bootcamp.
+This is a URL shortening app that was built with Node.js and Express as a week 3 project for the Lighthouse Labs bootcamp.

 ## Key Features
 * Registration and Login with session cookies